India thrash England to clinch T20 series

 There was a chaotic run-out for Chris Jordan and the way last man Matt Parkinson had his stumps splattered by a Harshal Patel yorker almost emphasised the gulf between the sides.

-England are only two games into Buttler's captaincy - these are coach Matthew Mott's first T20s in charge too - but they have work to do if they are going to compete at the T20 World Cup in October.
+England are missing regulars for various reasons but Buttler and Matthew Mott - their new white-ball coach who was appointed in May - have work to do if they are going to compete at the T20 World Cup in October.

 India, who were able to recall Kohli, Pant, Bumrah and Ravindra Jadeja after they sat out the first match, look the more likely winners right now.